mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The client verifies the validity of a LeafNode using the following steps:

-* Verify that the credential in the LeafNode is valid as described in
+* Verify that the credential in the LeafNode is valid, as described in
   {{credential-validation}}.

 * Verify that the signature on the LeafNode is valid using `signature_key`.